 A coherent policy agenda - a solution from this month?

-by Manthri.lk - Web Team posted almost 3 years ago in Analysis
+by Manthri.lk - Web Team posted about 3 years ago in Analysis

 By Asoka Obeyesekere

 Sri Lanka has recently become eligible for membership to the Open Government Partnership (OGP), an international initiative committed to making government more “open, effective and accountable”.
 Such buzzwords have left many jaded in the past, so for Sri Lanka three key questions arise: Q1.
 What does OGP membership entail?
 Q2.
 Will it actually have an impact on Sri Lankan governance?
 Q3.
 Is the Sri Lankan government ready?

 I will show that joining the OGP will provide Sri Lanka with a clear national policy plan and timeline.
 This impacts governance through the mandatory consultation of civil society in policy formulation and a system of compulsory independent reviews.
 I will also show that OGP membership marks a natural progression from the 100-day manifesto experience of early 2015.

 When a country becomes a signatory to the OGP it makes two key pledges.
 Firstly, it pledges to engage in systematic policy planning leading to a 2-year national action plan and timeline document.
 Secondly, it will have its progress against its national action plan reviewed by country experts appointed by an OGP independent review body.